nanvel/blog/2015/02/22_0050_dynamodb_example_1.rst

 Provisioned throughput [`Documentation <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughputIntro.html>`__]
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 You should specify how many read/write requests You expect.
-Don't bother about value You need on table creation, You always can edit throughput using `dynamodb console <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ConsoleDynamoDB.html>`__ or using `API <http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html>`__, it requires only few minutes to update it.
+Don't bother about value You need on table creation, set it to 1, You always can edit throughput using `dynamodb console <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ConsoleDynamoDB.html>`__ or using `API <http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateTable.html>`__, it requires only few minutes to update.

 You pay for throughput, so better keep it as small as possible:
     - use caching